 - Campers will be responsible for their own belongings. - Older campers should offer to help younger campers down with their things. - Campers will have a checklist they are required to fill out and have signed before they are permitted to leave campus. - Counselors DO NOT sign a checklist on the promise that something will be accomplished.
-Until the items are completed the checklist should not be signed. - Medication - All campers with medication will need to check out with the nurse before they can have their checklist signed. - The nurse will return the medication and if at all possible put it directly into the camper's bag or the bag of an older sibling. - Medication needed at lunch time for bus riders will be given to the Adult Bus Supervisor - Once campers are checked out they will stay in the main playground area. - o There will be adults assigned to watch this area. - Once campers are checked out their parents may sign them out in the registration area. - Bus riders will load their luggage on the bus AFTER they are completely checked out.
+Until the items are completed the checklist should not be signed. - Medication - All campers with medication will need to check out with the nurse before they can have their checklist signed. - The nurse will return the medication and if at all possible put it directly into the camper's bag or the bag of an older sibling. - Medication needed at lunch time for bus riders will be given to the Adult Bus Supervisor - Once campers are checked out they will stay in the middle pavilion area or the bottom field. - $\circ$ $\;$ There will be adults assigned to these areas. - Once campers are checked out their parents may sign them out in the registration area. - Bus riders will load their luggage on the bus AFTER they are completely checked out.